 Practically this means: The exemption accounts for revenues made after the 30th of June 2013.
 The date of the service provision/performance is determining (not the date of invoce nor the date of the receipt of money).

-Foreign-based, self-employed German artists are not subject to the small business regulation according to § 19 UStG.
+Foreign-based, self-employed German artists and creatives are not subject to the small business regulation according to § 19 UStG.
 This regulation only applies to people whose permanent residence is in Germany.
 The tax laws of the respective country also may provide for preferential treatment or regulations for entrepreneurs with incomes below a certain threshold.